Vluiny/n8n-portofolio/Free Templates/README.md

 # 🧩 n8n Free Templates

-A collection of **free, simplified n8n workflows** designed to demonstrate practical automation use cases.
+A collection of **free n8n workflows** designed to demonstrate practical automation use cases.

-These templates are created as **lightweight versions** of more advanced systems, making them easier to understand, modify, and reuse.
+This repository contains two types of templates:
+- **Lite Versions** — Simplified versions of bigger projects
+- **More Templates** — Random ready-to-use workflows for various needs

 ---

 ## 🚀 Purpose

-This repository section is intended to:
+This repository is intended to:

 - Share **ready-to-use workflow templates**
 - Help others learn **automation system design**
 - Provide a **starting point** for building real-world workflows
-- Showcase simplified versions of more complex systems
+- Showcase both simplified versions of complex systems and standalone useful automations

 ---

-## 📂 Free Templates You Can Use
+## 📂 What's Inside

-All templates below are **lite versions** of more complex systems.
-Feel free to use, modify, and learn from them.

-- **Mini ATS** — Simple recruitment system for managing candidates
-- **AI Lead Management** — Automated lead scoring and routing with AI
-- **AI Email Support** — Spam detection, intent classification, and auto-reply
-- *...and many more to come*
+### 🧪 Lite Versions
+Simplified versions of bigger projects.
+Focused on core logic, easy to understand and extend.

+### 🎲 More Templates
+Random ready-to-use workflows for various everyday automation needs.

 ---